-- Candidates need to check with their district/employer to determine if they are eligible to participate in TCSJ's Induction Program. - Once eligibility is determined, candidates complete and submit the TCSJ Induction Enrollment Form. - TCSJ verifies that candidates meet the Induction eligibility requirements.
+- Candidates need to check with their district/employer to determine if they are eligible to participate in TCSJ's Induction Program. - Once eligibility is determined, candidates complete and submit a TCSJ application Form and Graduate Studies Application.
+(Additional admission criteria listed on Graduate Studies Application) - TCSJ verifies that candidates meet the Induction eligibility requirements.
 Upon such verification, TCSJ contacts the candidate's district/employer and the candidate is provided information about the induction program.